 Course Drop for Non-Payment of Fees

-All students may not register or change their enrollment during the registration freeze which occurs on the registration fee payment deadline.
+Students may not register or change their enrollment during the registration freeze which occurs on the registration fee payment deadline.
 Once this registration freeze is lifted, all eligible students may access Schedule Builder to enroll or change course enrollments.
 Students who are dropped for non-payment of fees remain eligible to enroll in classes for that quarter.
 If a student dropped for non-payment of fees decides to re-enroll in classes after the registration freeze, regular university fees will be assessed to the student's account along with a non-refundable late registration fee.

 The right to attend University classes is limited to registered students who are properly enrolled in the class through regular or open enrollment.
 At the instructor's discretion, individuals who are not registered students can be allowed to audit classes.
-Instructors who allow people to audit classes should clearly define the extent to which they want the auditors to participate in the class.
+Instructors who allow such individuals to audit classes should clearly define the extent to which they expect the auditors to participate in the class.
 Students with an incomplete in a course who wish to audit another offering of the course do not need to register for it again.